-A classroom teacher explains her experience running a weekly class meeting, including tips, tricks and advice for improving the classroom routines and atmosphere.
+A classroom teacher explains her experience running a weekly class meeting, including tips, tricks, and advice for improving the classroom routines to create a positive atmosphere.

 Your Class Meeting: Make it Effective EVERY Day

 In this post, I will be sharing how-to run effective classroom meetings with a schedule and specific plans to help children learn and apply interpersonal skills for their social-emotional well being.
 My hope is that you will be able to implement these strategies to start your own classroom meetings or improve your routines and outcomes.